Lean on our helpful support worker CV example

-The perfect support worker CV has your skills and career to date presented in a clearly organised design.
-It includes any relevant experience from recent roles, such as personal care, emotional support, and mentoring, along with relevant educational pursuits and training such as health and safety certifications.
+The perfect support worker CV includes an overview of your skills and career to date presented in a clearly organised format.
+It includes relevant experience from recent roles, such as personal care, emotional support, and mentoring, along with relevant educational pursuits and training such as health and safety certifications.

 Build a professional CV that gets you hired.

 Give your CV a helping hand with our top tips for your support worker CV

 Include keywords from the job specification

 Support workers can assist a range of different people, from adults with disabilities to vulnerable children.
 By including keywords and phrases from the job spec, you can tailor your CV to each role and help your application pass an ATS.

 Let the numbers do the talking

 Including metrics from your previous roles is a great way to reinforce your most impressive achievements.
 Whether you had 100% compliance with safeguarding requirements or received excellent client feedback, this will help your application stand out to recruiters.